I feel a new heart beating with the love of the new beauty. I am ready to die out of nature,

 Ansel Adams: Wisdom Through a New Lens

 Now a century after Ansel Adams took his first photograph, we almost cannot see nature except through his eyes.
-Yet those photographs showed the world a nature it had never seen before: a revolutionary, brilliant refocusing on the Wilderness, the Whole Wilderness, and Nothing but the Wilderness.
+Yet those photographs showed the world a nature it had never seen before: a revolutionary, brilliant refocusing on the Wilderness, the Whole Wilderness, and Nothing but the Wilderness, so help him God.
 Ansel Adams’ art was a radical act of the human imagination, to which we are all heirs today.
 In this course of striking masterworks and commentary, we shall seek to regain that radical vision of a world made new, to see afresh through the lens of our greatest photographic artist.

 Have you ever longed for life in the woods?
 It is a longing that takes us back to our American beginnings and to our human origins on earth.
 The woods are more than trees and earth and sky.
 The woods are a way of seeing.
 In this class we draw on seven years of solitude lived in the woods at the Innermost House in California to examine our lives in Williamsburg and the larger world.
 What beginnings lay just beneath the surface of our ordinary lives, hidden in the plain sight of home?
 What meanings exist to be read just behind our everyday experiences, illuminated by an Innermost Way of Seeing?